jyf228/ExtendDDG/README.md

-# ExtendDDG
+# ExtendDDG: Expanding Automated Dataset Description Generation with Supplemental Dataset Documentation
-An extension of AutoDDG
+ExtendDDG is an extension of [AutoDDG](https://github.com/VIDA-NYU/AutoDDG), developed by the NYU VIDA Lab, to supplement automated dataset description generation with a dataset's associated documentation, such as codebooks, methodology reports, and READMEs.

 ## Quick Start